Top blogging tools to make your life easier

 PicMonkey (paid)

-I love how easy it is to use PicMonkey and the huge range of templates they’ve recently introduced.
-It’s much more like Canva these days.
-I use it to edit and resize my blog pictures and create pinnable images.
-This costs just under $50 a year if you pay the annual subscription.
+I love how easy it is to use PicMonkey and the huge range of templates they offer.
+The background remover tool is super handy.
+I mainly use it to edit and resize my blog pictures.

 Want to see what PicMonkey is all about?
 Sign-up for your free trial today!